-Tapping animal evolution to solve common human diseases
+Tapping into animal evolution to solve common human diseases

 Applying the Zoobiquity lens to a broad range of topics and animal models, Dr. Natterson-Horowitz leads research studies with teams of experts around the world.